-The H-1B process for cap-subject cases has changed considerably.
-The USCIS now requires employers seeking to file H-1B cap-subject petitions, including those eligible for the advanced degree exemption, to first electronically register and pay a $10.00 H-1B registration fee before filing a petition for the fiscal year 2021 H-1B cap.
+The H-1B process for cap-subject cases has changed considerably over the years.
+The USCIS now requires employers seeking to file H-1B cap-subject petitions, including those eligible for the advanced degree exemption, to first electronically register and pay a $10.00 H-1B registration fee before filing a petition for the fiscal year 2023 H-1B cap.
 The USCIS will not consider a cap-subject petition properly filed unless it is based on a valid registration selection for the same beneficiary, and the appropriate fiscal year.
 Additionally, although petitioners can register multiple beneficiary’s during a single online submission, duplicate registrations for the same beneficiary in the same fiscal year will be discarded.

-For FY 2021, USCIS opened the initial registration period from March 1 through March 20, 2020.
+For FY 2023, USCIS announced that the initial registration period will be open from March 1 through March 18, 2022.
 During this initial registration period, prospective petitioners or their authorized representatives must electronically submit a separate registration naming each beneficiary for whom they seek to file an H-1B cap-subject petition.
-If a sufficient number of registrations are received, the USCIS will randomly select the number of registrations projected as needed to reach the H-1B numerical allocations after the initial registration period closes and no later than March 31, 2020.
+If a sufficient number of registrations are received, the USCIS will randomly select the number of registrations projected as needed to reach the H-1B numerical allocations after the initial registration period closes and no later than March 31, 2022.
 Prospective petitioners with selected registrations will be eligible to file a cap-subject petition only for the specific beneficiary named in the registration.
 Upon selection in the lottery, petitioners will be notified that an H-1B petition for the named beneficiary can be filed.
 The petition must be filed within the period of time specified by the USCIS in the notice and petitioners will have at least 90 days to file the petition.
 Failure to file within the specified filing period will result in the petition being rejected.

 Petitioners seeking to register for H-1B cap cases are required to provide “basic information” regarding the petitioner and beneficiary, including but not limited to: (1) the employer’s name, mailing address, and employer identification number (EIN); (2) the authorized representative’s name, job title, and contact information; (3) the beneficiary’s full name, date of birth, country of birth, country of citizenship, gender, and passport number; (4) whether the beneficiary has obtained an advanced degree from a U.S. institution of higher education; and (5) the employer’s attorney or accredited representative.
 It is unclear at this time if the registration process will actually work.
 Nevertheless, in order to prepare for the registration period, this office must receive information for the registration period quickly.